jo675/kubernetes/flask-app-deployed/readme.md

 ## Python flask app running on minikube cluster.

-### Deployment creates 5 pods each running container from custom image.
+### Deployment creates 5 pods each running container built from custom image.

 Create the service.